 All students on termination for financial assistance may appeal.
 Only extenuating circumstances that can be supported with documentation (i.e. medical documentation) will be considered in the appeal process.
 Unawareness of withdrawal policies, unawareness of requirements for SAP, or unprepared for college coursework will not be accepted reasons for the purpose of an appeal.

-The student must complete a Satisfactory Academic Progress Appeal Form which is available online.
+The student must complete an Appeal for Financial Aid Reinstatement Form which is available online.
 The appeal must include: (a) reasons why the student did not achieve the minimum academic requirements, (b) supporting documentation for the extenuating circumstances and (c) a description of what has changed that will now allow the student to meet the academic requirements.

-All students filing an appeal submit a program plan with their appeal.
-This program plan must be signed by their advisor and must list all of the classes needed for the student to complete the degree/certificate.
+All students filing an appeal submit an Academic Advisement report with their appeal.
+The report can be accessed from the Student Center-My Academics-View my advisement report.
 If it is determined that a student cannot meet SAP prior to the completion of the degree/certificate, the appeal will not be approved.
 The ability to meet SAP prior to degree/certificate completion does not guarantee appeal approval.

 A student appealing the maximum hours attempted requirement must be within 12 hours of degree completion in order to have their appeal reviewed.
 If more than 12 credit hours are needed in order to complete the program, the appeal will not be approved.
-Any appeal submitted without a program plan will not be reviewed until a program plan is provided.
+Any appeal submitted without an Academic Advisement report will not be reviewed until the report is provided.
 It is the student’s responsibility to meet with an advisor to determine the remaining courses for completion of the degree/certificate.
-Just providing a program plan does NOT guarantee continuation of financial assistance eligibility.
+Just providing an Academic Advisement report does NOT guarantee continuation of financial assistance eligibility.

 In cases where a student is on Financial Aid Termination for grade point average, maximum hours or completion rate, the student may appeal for a one-time “re-start” of their financial aid based on a change to their program of study.
 Please review the Financial Aid Restart Policy for eligibility.